shishupal082/ftp-application/FTP/meta-data/config-files/file-mapping-config/readme.txt

 if col_index (in cellMapping or mappingData) == -3
     - then it will treated as: filenameMapping
     - cellData = filenameWithoutExt and cellData2 = filenameWithoutExt

+if col_index (in cellMapping or mappingData) == -4
+    - then it will treated as: srcFilePath (csv and excel) or googleSheetId or mysqlConfigId
+    - -4 and -3 are related

 case-I